-Special Schedule M-3 consolidation rules apply to a mixed group, that is, a consolidated tax group that (1) includes both a corporation that is an insurance company and a corporation that is not an insurance company; or (2) includes both a life insurance company and a property and casualty insurance company; or (3) includes a life insurance company, a property and casualty insurance company, and a corporation that is not an insurance company.
+Special Schedule M-3 consolidation rules apply to a mixed group, that is, a consolidated tax group that:

+- 1. Includes both a corporation that is an insurance company and a corporation that is not an insurance company, or - 2.
+Includes both a life insurance company and a property and casualty insurance company, or - 3.
+Includes a life insurance company, a property and casualty insurance company, and a corporation that is not an insurance company.

-Mixed group consolidation for Schedule M-3, Parts II and III, requires (1) subgroup sub-consolidation of the 1120 subgroup, the 1120-PC subgroup, and the 1120-L subgroup, each with its own sub-consolidated Schedule M-3, Parts II and III, and (2) consolidation of the subgroup sub-consolidation totals on a consolidated Schedule M-3, Part II, that ties to a consolidated Schedule M-3, Part I, and a consolidated Form 8916.
+Mixed group consolidation for Schedule M-3, Parts II and III, requires:

+- 1. Subgroup sub-consolidation of the 1120 subgroup, the 1120-PC subgroup, and the 1120-L subgroup, each with its own sub-consolidated Schedule M-3, Parts II and III, and - 2.
+Consolidation of the subgroup sub-consolidation totals on a consolidated Schedule M-3, Part II, that ties to a consolidated Schedule M-3, Part I, and a consolidated Form 8916, Reconciliation of Schedule M-3 Taxable Income with Tax Return Taxable Income for Mixed Groups.

 In addition to one Schedule M-3, Part II, and one Schedule M-3, Part III, for each corporation in the three subgroup sub-consolidations, there will generally be a total of six additional Schedule M-3, Parts II, and six additional Schedule M-3, Parts III, for the subgroup sub-consolidations.
-Specifically, there must be one Schedule M-3, Part II, and one Schedule M-3, Part III, for each subgroup's sub-consolidated amounts and one Schedule M-3, Part III, and one Schedule M-3, Part III, for each subgroup's sub-consolidation eliminations amounts.
+Specifically, there must be one Part II, and one Part III, for each subgroup's sub-consolidated amounts and one Part II, and one Part III, for each subgroup's sub-consolidation eliminations amounts.

-At the mixed group consolidated level, there must be a consolidated Schedule M-3, Part II, and, if applicable, a Schedule M-3, Part II, for consolidation eliminations not includible in the subgroup eliminations.
-At the consolidated level, there must also be a consolidated Schedule M-3, Part I, and a consolidated Form 8916.
+At the mixed group consolidated level, there must be a consolidated Schedule M-3, Part II, and, if applicable, a Part II, for consolidation eliminations not includible in the subgroup eliminations.
+At the consolidated level there must also be a consolidated Schedule M-3, Part I, and a consolidated Form 8916.
 For a mixed group, there is no Schedule M-3, Part III, at the consolidated level.
-At the consolidated level, use the Schedule M-3 (1120, 1120-PC, or 1120-L), Parts I and II, that match the form on which the parent corporation reports and the entire consolidated group files.
+At the consolidated level, use the Schedule M-3 (Form 1120, 1120-PC, or 1120-L), Parts I and II, that match the form on which the parent corporation reports and the entire consolidated group files.